RedCloverSoftware/redclover-website-gatsbyjs/README.md

 ## Contributing

 Contributions are always welcome, feedback and/or code!
 We periodically put out promotions offering rewards for feedback & contributions, but feel free to contribute at any time and we will include your name on a shortlist for the following promotion.
-Send us a brief email to confirm.
+Send us a brief email to confirm: [frontdesk@redcloversoftware.ca](mailto:frontdesk@redcloversoftware.ca).